-Federal Direct Unsubsidized Stafford Loan (FDUSL): This loan is available to students who are enrolled at least half-time, regardless of financial need.
+• Federal Direct Unsubsidized Stafford Loan (FDUSL): This loan is available to students who are enrolled at least half-time, regardless of financial need.
 The borrower is responsible for interest during the life of the loan.
 Students are eligible for \$20,500 per award year.
 An award year is defined as two semesters (30 weeks).
 Graduate students have a cumulative loan limit of \$138,500, including any prior undergraduate debt.
 No more than \$65,500 of this amount may be in subsidized Federal Stafford loans.

-The interest rate from July 1, 2015 - June 30, 2016 is 5.84 percent.
+The interest rate in effect from July 1, 2016 to June 30, 2017 is 5.31 percent.
 New rates are announced each June for the following award year starting on July 1.